Secret Weapons of the Luftwaffe: Setting

 The game focuses battles between the Eighth Air Force and the Luftwaffe challenge during World War II, especially the American strategic bombing offensive against Germany, from August 1943 towards the end of war in 1945.
 It is focused more on action than on realistic simulation.
 The game sets up German secret weapons, with fast jet propulsion and a variety of missiles and bombs, against slower but more numerous American piston-engined airplanes.

-There are a number of ways into the game, covering full Tours of Duty, historical missions, campaign battles as well as a custom mission builder.
+There are a number of ways to play the game, covering full tours of duty, historical missions, campaign battles as well as a custom mission builder.

 Tours of Duty

-In Tours of Duty, the player creates his own pilot (or crew, for B-17 Flying Fortress) and fights in the air war for a limited number of missions (from 25 to 55, according to the historical Squadrons).
-The pilot/crew gain experience points, ranks and decorations; and if he manages to survive his assigned Tours of Duty, he can even start another, without time limitations.
-The same Pilot/Crew can be deployed by the Player in Campaign Battles, or in Historical Missions or Custom Missions.
+In Tours of Duty, the player creates their own pilot (or crew, for B-17 Flying Fortress) and fights in the air war for a limited number of missions (from 25 to 55, according to the historical Squadrons).
+The pilot/crew gain experience points, ranks and decorations; and if they manage to survive their assigned Tours of Duty, they can start another, without time limitations.
+The same pilot/crew can be deployed by the player in Campaign Battles, or in Historical Missions or Custom Missions.